President (government title): Republic of Cuba

 In Cuba, officially the Republic of Cuba, the president, recognized officially as the president of the Republic, is considered to be the head of state.
-It is the highest state office in Cuba, but still ranks below the First Secretary of the Communist Party of Cuba.
+It is the second highest office in Cuba, but still ranks below the First Secretary of the Communist Party of Cuba.
 The current president, Miguel Díaz-Canel, however, has held both titles concurrently since April 2021, having been granted the rank of First Secretary by the National Assembly of People's Power following the resignation and retirement of Raúl Castro.

 The president is elected by representatives within Cuba's parliament, the National Assembly of People's Power, and in accordance with the Cuban Constitution, which was rewritten in February 2019 following a national referendum, is limited to two consecutive five-year terms.
 The president is also considered to be responsible for the National Assembly.
 The current president was elected by the National Assembly in December 2019 with an almost unanimous vote, and was re-elected in a similar fashion in April 2023.